Security guard: United States

-Illinois - Security Guards / Security Officers in Illinois are required to have a valid Permanent Employee Registration Card, also known as a PERC Card for short.
-You also have to be a minimum of 18 years old to work as an unarmed security guard, and a minimum of 21 years old to work as an armed security guard.
+Illinois – Security Guards / Security Officers in Illinois are required to have a valid Permanent Employee Registration Card, also known as a PERC Card for short.
+They also have to be a minimum of 18 years old to work as an unarmed security guard, and a minimum of 21 years old to work as an armed security guard.
 A valid Firearm Owner's Identification Card, also known as a FOID Card for short, is also required if working as an armed security guard.

 New Jersey – As of 2006 all security personnel employed by a "security officer company" which provides security services to other entities by contract must undergo a state mandated certified training program.
 This law, commonly referred to as SORA, is the state's effort to increase the quality of security personnel.
 Security personnel employed by other types of businesses do not require the SORA certification card.
 However, those employed by the Atlantic City casinos are required to have the state issued "Casino Employee Registration" card.

 New Mexico – As of 2008 all security guards must undergo FBI background checks and a certified training program.
 Guards who carry firearms must also undergo additional training with a firearm through an approved firearms instructor and pass a psychological exam.
 The security industry is regulated through the New Mexico Regulation and Licensing Division.